Arjun-G-Ravi/Non-AI-Notes/08_nvim/1_vim.md

         :q! - Quit without saving
         :wq - Save and quit
     line_no: To move to that line
+    new: To create a new file after a horizontal split(vnew for vertical split)

 ## 3. Visual mode